Special coverage: November 2024 general election in Vallejo and Benicia

 Benicia Mayor Steve Young is challenged by hardware showroom manager Kevin Kirby.

 Benicia's mayor is elected to a four-year term.
-The mayor’s responsibilities are not as extensive in other strong mayor cities.
+It has a "weak mayor" system, meaning the mayor’s responsibilities are not as extensive in other cities that have strong mayor systems.
 The mayor runs the City Council meetings and is a voting member of the council.

 Meet the two candidates running for Benicia Mayor